-Evidence relating to the probability of introduction of B. chinensis to Europe stems from introductions that have occurred in the Netherlands and Belgium, currently the only locations in the EU where B. chinensis has been recorded.
+Evidence relating to the probability of introduction of B. chinensis to Europe stems from introductions that have occurred in the Netherlands and Belgium.
+Currently, these are the only locations in the EU where B. chinensis has been recorded.
 An overview of the potential pathways of introduction of B. chinensis to the European Union is shown in table 2.2.